Sea Isle City shines for tree lighting, holiday parade Friday

-The holiday season may have just begun but Sea Isle City was in high gear on Black Friday as the holiday parade and tree lighting took place.
-Joe Martucci was on the scene to talk to attendees, Mayor Len Desiderio and more.
+The holiday season may have just begun, but Sea Isle City was in high gear on Black Friday as the holiday parade and tree lighting took place.
+Press Meteorologist Joe Martucci was on the scene to talk to attendees, Mayor Len Desiderio and more.

 Get local news delivered to your inbox!